-- 1. Large items may be icy in the center.
-Defrosting will complete during Standing Time. - 2.
-Let stand, covered, following stand time directions on page 9. - 3.
-Rinse foods indicated in the chart. - 4.
-Items which have been layered should be rinsed separately or have a longer stand time.
+- · Large items may be icy in the center.
+Defrosting will complete during Standing Time. - · Let stand, covered. following standing time in the Defrosting Chart below. - Rinse foods indicated in the chart - layered should be rinsed separately or have a longer standing time.